-[See Dating Violence, Discrimination, Harassment, and Retaliation on page 44.]
+See Dating Violence, Discrimination, Harassment, and Retaliation

 Safety (All Grade Levels)

 Student safety on campus, at school-related events, and in district vehicles is a high priority of the district.
 The cooperation of students is essential to ensuring school safety.
 A student is expected to: